 Have you heard that certain numbers are avoided in hospitals and hotels in Japan?
 Or that some numerical combinations are used to express secret messages?
 In this article, we will explore the meaning of Japanese numbers, from the most feared to the most auspicious.

-Read also: Numbers in Japanese - Complete Guide
+Also read: Numbers in Japanese – Complete Guide

 The Number 1 in Japanese (一 – Ichi)

-The number 1 (一 - Ichi) represents the beginning and singularity.
+The number 1 (一 – Ichi) represents the beginning and uniqueness.
 It is the foundation of all other numbers and symbolizes new beginnings.
-In Japanese, "ichi" is used in various expressions that denote primacy or something unique.
-For example, "ichiban" means "the first" or "the best."
+In Japanese, “ichi” is used in various expressions that denote primacy or something unique.
+For example, “ichiban” means “the first” or “the best.”
 There are no records of negative connotations associated with the number 1 in Japanese culture.

 The Number 2 in Japanese (二 – Ni)